mie-lab/spatial_rf_python/README.md

 * Simply using coordinates as covariates
 * *Random Forest Spatial Interpolation*: Including the actual observations at the nearest locations of the prediction location as covariates

-Here, we implement a variant of Geographical Random Forests: Instead of training one Random Forest per sample, we train a fixed number of random forests on spatially distinct set of points.
+Here, we also implement a variant of Geographical Random Forests: Instead of training one Random Forest per sample, we train a fixed number of random forests on spatially distinct set of points.
 The prediction is then a weighted average of the tree-wise predictions, weighted by the distance of the test sample from the centers of each tree (see figure).

 ![sprf](assets/sprf.png)